 - Estuarine (deltas, tidal marshes, mudflats, mangrove swamps)

 - Palustrine (marshes, swamps, bogs)

 Wetlands can be natural or manmade: Man-made wetlands can be intentional or unintentional.
 Intentional wetlands include artificial wetlands or wetland mitigation.
 Mitigation wetlands (like the ones at Azeka/Pi’ikea in Kihei) are where the original wetlands are relocated.
 It is widely understood that natural wetlands are far superior to artificial wetlands in many ways.
-Wetlands are far more than “water features”, they are also repositories of biological diversity, and habitat to macro and micro flora and fauna.
-For every species of plant you can see there are millions of bacteria dependent on those plants that you cannot see.
-A balanced wetland ecosystem will have millions of species of microorganism that depend on the life cycles of various plant and animal species.
-So a long-established natural wetlands will have a far greater biological diversity that is not easily replicated by man.
+Wetlands are far more than “water features”, they are also repositories of biological diversity and habitat to macro and microflora and fauna.
+For every species of plant, you can see there are millions of bacteria dependent on those plants that you cannot see.
+A balanced wetland ecosystem will have millions of species of microorganisms that depend on the life cycles of various plant and animal species.
+So a long-established natural wetland will have a far greater biological diversity that is not easily replicated by man.

-RECLAIMED WETLANDS: Much of coastal lands used for development are built on “reclaimed wetlands” Often a system of drainage ditches are used to reduce the water levels.
-However if this drainage system is not maintained or ever fails the original hydrology is likely to return, and then the original wetlands will reclaim these areas.
+RECLAIMED WETLANDS: Much of coastal lands used for development are built on “reclaimed wetlands” Often a system of drainage ditches is used to reduce the water levels.
+However, if this drainage system is not maintained or ever fails the original hydrology is likely to return, and then the original wetlands will reclaim these areas.

 CLIMATE CHANGE: Climate change, increasing rainfall, and rising water tables will hasten the return of wetlands.
 Wetlands have the ability to revert back to naturally functioning wetlands fairly quickly, and many wetland species are always ready to inhabit any new territory, or re-inhabit an old one.